-- 1. The document known as "Crimen sollicitationis" was issued by the Congregation of the Holy Office on March 16, 1962.
-It was presented by the Prefect, Alfredo Cardinal Ottaviani, to Pope John XXIII for his approval.
-This is the normal manner of receiving Papal approval for documents of this nature.
-It was then sent to all the bishops in the world.
-The bishops were admonished to maintain strict confidentiality about the document and ordered not to allow it to be reproduced or commented upon. - 2.
-Crimen Sollicitationis remained in effect until 2001 when the Vatican published a new set of procedures for prosecuting especially grave canonical crimes, including certain sexual crimes committed by the clergy.
+- 2. Crimen Sollicitationis remained in effect until 2001 when the Vatican published a new set of procedures for investigating and prosecuting especially grave canonical crimes, including certain sexual crimes committed by the clergy.
 Two official documents were issued.
 The first was an apostolic letter of Pope John Paul II, known by its Latin title Sacramentorum sanctitatis tutela, by which the actual norms were promulgated.
-This letter, dated April 30, 2001, was followed on May 18, 2001 by an official document that set forth the norms.
+This letter, dated April 30, 2001, was followed on May 18, 2001 by an official document that contained the actual norms.
 This latter document was signed by Cardinal Josef Ratzinger, prefect of the Congregation for the Doctrine of the Faith.
 Both documents refer to certain serious canonical crimes and among those is sexual abuse by clerics.
-These documents represent revised procedures to be used by Bishops and major religious superiors in response to allegations of clergy sexual abuse. - 3.
+These documents represent revised procedures to be used by Bishops and major religious superiors in response to allegations of clergy sexual abuse.
+Although Cardinal Ratzinger signed the document containing the norms, the source of the aurthority by which tyey became Church law was Pope john Paul II. - 3.
 Clergy sexual abuse issues are handled by the Congregation for the Doctrine of the Faith, a major department of the Vatican administration.
 This has been the case since the 18th century although the name of the present congregation has been changed twice during this period.
-It was first known as the Congregation of the Holy Inquisition.
-It later became known as the Congregation of the Holy Office and after Vatican II, the Congregation for the Doctrine of the Faith.
+It was first known as the Supreme Sacred Congregation of the Roman and Universal Inquisition (1542-1908.
+At the beginning of the 20th century Pope Pius X changed the name to the Supreme Sacred

+Congregation of the Holy Office.
+After Vatican Council II, the name was again changed to the Sacred Congregation for the Doctrine of the Faith (1965) and with the promulgation of the revised Code of Canon Law in 1983, the word "Sacred" was dropped.
 Cardinal Ratzinger, presently Pope Benedict XIV, had been the prefect, or head, since 1981.
 Although he signed the letter containing the revised norms and quite possibly had a direct role in drafting it, the procedures themselves had to be approved or promulgated by the Pope for validity and effect.
+Cardinal Ratzinger became Pope Benedict XVI in 2005 and appointed William Cardinal Levada to succeed him as Prefect.

-4. Under ordinary circumstances Crimen Sollicitationis would have ceased to have legal force with the promulgation of the 1983 Code of canon Law.
+4. Under ordinary circumstances Crimen Sollicitationis would have ceased to have legal force with the promulgation of the 1983 Code of Canon Law.
 This was not the case however, and the words of the subsequent document, commonly known as De delictis gravioribus, signed by Cardinal Ratzinger, clarify this issue: